watzenare/PushApi/README.md

 - Unit testing (do mock objects simulating the DB and checking the routes and controllers).
 - To log most of the functionalities.
 - Add multilevel security (One App to rule them all).
-- Create mail template in order to send a better email.

 [Back to index](#index)